rya-sge/access-denied/_posts/2024-12-05-virtual-protocol-architecture.md

 - **Long Conversation Storage and Memory Processing**:

 Managing and storing extended conversations presents a challenge in terms of memory processing.
-The system is tailored to handle these long dialogues efficiently.
+The system is tailored to handle these long dialogues efficiently (how ?).

 #### Unique Identifier